MrGigSolutions/sensors/README.md

 - Read endpoint could be refactored.
 Most of the data formatting is now done in the frontend, such as grouping by machine.
 This could be done in the backend, for performance reasons.
+- The various Docker containers generate quite a few warnings.
+  These are probably due to version issues, or obsolete settings enabled by default.
+It would be good to examine these and address them.
+However, they don't interfere with execution of the backend.